 My Chris Evert obsession began when I was 14 years old and she was 16.
 She made it to the semi-finals of the 1971 US Open, which was held on the grass courts of Forest Hills, New York.
-What caught my attention, was how laser focused she was on the tennis court.
-Her two-handed backhand had pin point accuracy and she was without a doubt the most consistent player in the world!
-I even tried to learn a two handed backhand for about six weeks, which did not work for me, so I went back to the more common (in the early 1970’s) one-hander.
+What caught my attention, was how laser-focused she was on the tennis court.
+Her two-handed backhand had pinpoint accuracy and she was without a doubt the most consistent player in the world!
+I even tried to learn a two-handed backhand for about six weeks, which did not work for me, so I went back to the more common (in the early 1970s) one-hander.
 That US Open put her on the map so to speak!
-She was still a school girl and beat veteran opponents including an amazing comeback vs MaryAnn Eisel.
+She was still a school girl and beat veteran opponents including an amazing comeback against MaryAnn Eisel.

 Chris was eventually stopped by the “Ole Lady”, Billie Jean King.
 Billie Jean recognized Chris’ popularity and embraced her as the new face of tennis.

 Chris Evert’s overall career winning percentage of singles matches of 89.97% (1309–146) is the highest in the history of Open Era tennis, for men or women.
 She is a stand-out in the tennis record books, with so many achievements too numerous list in total, but some include:

 - Reached the semifinals or better in 52 of the 56 Grand Slams she played